barryvdh/laravel-elfinder/readme.md

 This packages integrates [elFinder 2.1](https://github.com/Studio-42/elFinder/tree/2.1), by making the php files available with Composer (+autoloading) and the assets with a publish command.
 It also provides some example views for standalone, tinymce and ckeditor.
-Files are updated from the [2.1 nightly builds by nao-pon]( https://github.com/nao-pon/elFinder-nightly)
+Files are updated from the a seperate [build repository](https://github.com/barryvdh/elfinder-builds)

 > Note: Use `php artisan elfinder:publish` instead of the old publish command, for future changes!